zzyzxlab/tao.js/packages/docs/src/content/basics/setting-app-cons.md

-_**Special Note:** no matter how the data is passed in, when we look at [handlers](handlers.md) the data sent to the handler will **always** be consistent in the form from the first option as properties using the names identified by the taople_
+_**Special Note:** no matter how the data is passed in, when we look at [handlers](handlers.md) the data sent to the handler will **always** be consistent in the form from the first option as properties using the names identified by the trigram_

 ### 3. as an `Array` ordered as `[term, action, orient]`